helvieq499/AutoKahoot/README.md

 # AutoKahoot
 Semi-automatic Kahoot solver

-# Installation
+# Usage
-You can add a bookmark starting with `javascript:` followed by the code
+You can enter `javascript:` into your URL bar and then paste in the code.
+- You can put this into a bookmarklet

 The minified code is prefered for this: [Main.min.js](https://cdn.jsdelivr.net/gh/helvieq499/AutoKahoot@master/Main.min.js) [Helper.min.js](https://cdn.jsdelivr.net/gh/helvieq499/AutoKahoot@master/Helper.min.js)

-# Usage
+# Instructions

 1. Run the Main script on [play.kahoot.me](https://play.kahoot.me/v2)
     - If you run it anywhere else, it will open another tab there